xokthilat/todo/README.md

 - Optionally, provide the ability for the user to change the passcode, with the default passcode set as '123456' (Optional).

-- implementing an offline access feature, allowing the application to function without an internet connection (Developer add-on).
+- implementing an offline access feature, allowing the application to function on loaded page without an internet connection (Developer add-on).

 ## Screenshots